 CO2 DCV is not yet well defined for Standard 62.1.
 RP-1747 is under way and should provide a detailed procedure.
 In the meantime, sequences have been included at the zone level, matching California’s DCV approach as a first step.
 Because outdoor air rates at the AHU level dynamically calculate outdoor air rates using the Standard 62.1 multiple-spaces procedure, compliance with the standard is assured.
 Doing no DCV at all is not an option, because it is required by Standard 90.1-2016.

-For cooling-only VAV terminal units, reheat VAV terminal units, constant-volume series fan-powered terminal units, dual-duct VAV terminal units with mixing control and inlet airflow sensors, dual-duct VAV terminal units with mixing control and a discharge airflow sensor, or dual-duct VAV terminal units with cold-duct minimum control:
+[ANY VAV CO RH SFBCV DDIN DDDIS DDCDMIN]For cooling-only VAV terminal units, reheat VAV terminal units, constant-volume series fan-powered terminal units, dual-duct VAV terminal units with mixing control and inlet airflow sensors, dual-duct VAV terminal units with mixing control and a discharge airflow sensor, or dual-duct VAV terminal units with cold-duct minimum control:

 The CO2 control loop output shall reset both the occupied minimum airflow setpoint (Vmin*) and the population component of the required breathing zone outdoor airflow (Vbz-P*) in parallel.
 Vmin* shall be reset from the zone minimum airflow setpoint Vmin at 0% loop output up to maximum cooling airflow setpoint Vcool-max at 100% loop output.
-Vbz-P* shall be reset from 0 L/s (0 cfm) at 0% loop output up to the Vbz-P at 100% loop output.
+Vbz-P* shall be reset from [UNITS [0 L/s] [0 cfm]] at 0% loop output up to the Vbz-P at 100% loop output.
 See Figure 5.2.1.3-1.